theuerc/Website/gitpod/docs/references/gitpod-yml.md

   enabled: true
 ```

-We can also set custom size values for the generated core files using the `softLimit` and `hardLimit` values
+You can also set custom size values for the generated core files using the `softLimit` and `hardLimit` values (see example below).
 The setting `softLimit` configures the upper limit on the size of the core dump file that will be produced if a process receives a core dump signal, while `hardLimit` allows setting a hard limit to act as a ceiling for the soft limit.

-For more details, please check https://man7.org/linux/man-pages/man2/getrlimit.2.html

 ```yaml
 coreDump: